Apply to the Velocity Fund

 VELOCITY FUND $5K

 Apply to pitch an early stage startup idea to qualify for a chance to win one of three $5,000 prizes.
-The top applicants will be invited to make a 3-minute pitch in front of a panel of judges at one of the Velocity Fund $5K Qualifiers Nights on July 5 and 6.
-All teams will get helpful feedback on their idea, and the top 10 teams from the Velocity Fund $5K Qualifiers will move on to pitch at the Velocity Fund Finals on July 20 to compete for a share of $15,000.
+The top applicants will be invited to make a 3-minute pitch in front of a panel of judges at one of the Velocity Fund $5K Qualifiers Nights on November 15 and 16.
+All teams will get helpful feedback on their idea, and the top 10 teams from the Velocity Fund $5K Qualifiers will move on to pitch at the Velocity Fund Finals on November 30 to compete for a share of $15,000.
 (Applicant criteria).
-Velocity Fund $5K applications have closed.

 VELOCITY FUND $25K

 Startups that are beyond the concept stage can apply to compete for one of four $25,000 prizes, and an additional prize of $10,000 for the most innovative hardware or science winner.
-The top applicants will be invited to interview with Velocity advisors and alumni for a chance to pitch at the Velocity Fund Finals on July 20, where 10 companies compete for a share of $110,000 and free workspace in the Velocity Garage startup incubator.
+The top applicants will be invited to interview with Velocity advisors and alumni for a chance to pitch at the Velocity Fund Finals on November 30, where 10 companies compete for a share of $110,000 and free workspace in the Velocity Garage startup incubator.
 (Applicant criteria).
-Velocity Fund $25K applications have closed.

 Thomson Reuters provides professionals with the intelligence, technology and human expertise they need to find trusted answers in the financial and risk, legal, tax and accounting, and media markets.
 The new Thomson Reuters Toronto Technology Centre will create 1,500 high-quality technology jobs in Canada and accelerate research for cognitive computing, visualization, UX, and cloud development.